andybarron/promiso/README.md

 **Actual docs coming soon :-)**

-*See [caolan/async docs](https://caolan.github.io/async/docs.html), but an "async function" in Promiso is a function that returns a promise (including [ES2017's true async functions][async-function]), rather than a function that accepts a callback.
+*See [caolan/async docs](https://caolan.github.io/async/docs.html), but an "async function" in Promiso is any function that always returns a promise (including [ES2017's true async functions][async-function] and any transpiled equivalents), rather than a function that accepts a callback.
 The library functions themselves do not accept callbacks; they instead return promises that resolve or reject accordingly.*

 * [`map`](https://caolan.github.io/async/docs.html#map)
 * [`mapLimit`](https://caolan.github.io/async/docs.html#mapLimit)